Northern Storm Brigade: History

 The Northern Storm Brigade claimed ISIL had not held up its end of the agreement, along with another local group known as Ahrar Azaz.
 The next day ISIL claimed that the Northern Storm Brigade helped Pro-Assad forces escape from the Menagh airbase and that the group was collaborating with Blackwater and the CIA, ISIL also referenced the group's meeting with John McCain as evidence.
 Later ISIL issued a statement demanding that the Northern Storm Brigade turn in their arms and join ISIL, as repentance in the Azaz region, otherwise ISIL liquidate the group.
-By 02 October 2013 ISIL declared the deadline was over and began attacking the Northern Storm Brigade, ISIL claimed that after the fighting Northern Storm Brigade members fled to Kurdish held areas.
+By 2 October 2013 ISIL declared the deadline was over and began attacking the Northern Storm Brigade, ISIL claimed that after the fighting Northern Storm Brigade members fled to Kurdish held areas.

-After the fighting the Aleppo Sharia Committee, which the Tawhid Brigades is affiliated with that attempted to mediate a cease-fire between ISIL and the Northern Storm Brigade, declared the Northern Storm Brigade was a criminal group and was not allowed to carry arms.
+After the fighting the Aleppo Sharia Committee, which the Tawhid Brigades was affiliated with that attempted to mediate a cease-fire between ISIL and the Northern Storm Brigade, declared the Northern Storm Brigade was a criminal group and was not allowed to carry arms.

 Samir Amouri reportedly fled to Turkey and was replaced by the current leader, Mahmoud Naddom.
 Under his rule, the group began to develop relationships and begin coordinating with other rebels.
 During this period they were based in the Turkish city of Kilis.

 On 2 March 2014 the Northern Storm Brigade announced that they would join the Islamic Front under the leadership of the al-Tawhid Brigade.

 Military capabilities

 As of early 2015 Northern Storm had around 500 fighters, including several Kurds.
-The group's headquarters were located at a military base to the north of Azaz.
+The group's headquarters were located at a military base to the north of Azaz near the border with Turkey.
 It lacked heavy weaponry and vehicles, which had led to criticism of the group's abilities as a fighting force.